anthonyrisinger/cga/8/cga+15.md

 Why does this work so well?
 Because geometric operations naturally preserve grade structure.
 When multiplying objects of grade $a$ and $b$, the result can only have grades in the range $|a-b|$ to $a+b$.
 This means we can pre-filter which grades need computation, dramatically reducing unnecessary work.
 Benchmarks across typical geometric operations show 2-5× speedup over dense arrays—not from clever optimization, but from simply not computing zeros.

 The lesson here extends beyond geometric algebra: matching data structures to natural sparsity patterns often provides more benefit than low-level optimization.
 But this isn't free—grade-stratified storage requires more complex access patterns and careful maintenance of the active-grades mask.
 The implementation complexity is manageable, but it's real.

+##### The Reality of Sparse Representations

+Despite decades of research into sparse linear algebra, practical general-purpose sparse multivector formats remain an unsolved problem.
+This isn't for lack of trying—the theoretical benefits are clear.
+The fundamental obstacles are worth understanding:

+**Product Densification:** The geometric product of two sparse multivectors often produces results that are far less sparse than either input.
+Consider two grade-2 bivectors with 3 non-zero components each.
+Their product can have components in grades 0, 2, and 4, potentially activating 15 or more basis blades.
+This densification is inherent to the algebra's structure—the product genuinely needs to track these interaction terms.

+**Overhead vs. Savings:** Managing sparse indices requires bookkeeping that often exceeds the computational savings from skipping zero multiplies.
+For a blade product that would take 2 floating-point operations, checking whether to perform it might require 4-6 operations in index comparisons and pointer dereferencing.
+Only when sparsity exceeds 90% do these schemes typically pay off—but geometric objects rarely achieve such extreme sparsity.

+**Cache Inefficiency:** Modern CPUs are optimized for predictable, sequential memory access.
+Sparse formats require following pointers, looking up indices in hash tables, or jumping through memory in irregular patterns.
+Each cache miss can cost 100-300 cycles—equivalent to hundreds of floating-point operations.
+A "slower" dense algorithm that maintains cache coherency often outperforms a "faster" sparse algorithm that thrashes the cache.

+The grade-stratified approach represents a pragmatic compromise.
+It captures the coarse-grained sparsity that geometric objects actually exhibit (entire grades being zero) while maintaining reasonable memory access patterns within each grade.
+It's not a perfect solution—it still wastes memory on zero components within active grades—but it balances the competing demands of memory efficiency, computational efficiency, and implementation complexity in a way that works for real systems.

 #### Implementing the Geometric Product: Sparsity as Salvation